Delving into Sequential Patches for Deepfake Detection: Approach

-\textbf{Low-level Enhanced Transformer}.
-Afterwards, patch sequence embeddings at different spatial locations are independently fed into multiple Low-level Enhanced Transformer stages (LET-stages) for further temporal modeling.
-Similar to the 3D filters used before, we propose to enhance the temporal modeling of patch sequence with aids of shallow spatial-temporal convolution at multiple scales.
-Given the input embeddings at stage-$l$ as $\bm{\mathrm{z}}_l^i = [\bm{\mathrm{z}}_{temp}^i; \bm{\mathrm{z}}^{1,i}; \bm{\mathrm{z}}^{2,i};...;\bm{\mathrm{z}}^{T,i}]$, with multiheaded self-attention ($\mathrm{MSA}$) \cite{dosovitskiy2020image}, $\mathrm{MLP}$, and Layernorm ($\mathrm{LN}$), we formally define one LET-stage as:
+\textbf{Low-level Enhanced Transformer stage}.
+Then, patch sequence embeddings at different spatial locations are independently fed into multiple Low-level Enhanced Transformer stages (LET-stages) for further temporal modeling.
+Similar to the 3D convolutions we used before, we propose to enhance the temporal modeling of patch sequence with aids of shallow spatial-temporal convolution at multiple scales.
+Given one Transformer block ($\operatorname{Trans}$) \cite{dosovitskiy2020image} defined as: